huggingface/diffusers/docs/source/en/advanced_inference/outpaint.md

 ).to("cuda")
 ```

 Prepare a mask for the final outpainted image.
-To create a more seamless transition between the original image and the outpainted background, it is helpful to blur the mask to help it blend better.
+To create a more natural transition between the original image and the outpainted background, blur the mask to help it blend better.

 ```py
 mask = Image.new("L", temp_image.size)